-By the end of Year 2, pupils should know the number bonds to 20 (this includes bonds for numbers up to 20.
-E.g. 1 and 10 makes 11; 2 and 9 makes 11) and be precise in using and understanding place value.
+By the end of year 2, pupils should know the number bonds to 20 and be precise in using and understanding place value.
 They should also be confident when counting in steps of 2, 5 and 10.

 An emphasis on practice at this early stage will aid fluency.

 Pupils should read and spell mathematical vocabulary, at a level consistent with their increasing word reading and spelling knowledge at key stage.